Everything you need for a chic, space-efficient and multi-functional home office

 We've rounded up some of our favourite items for a multi-functional home office space.

-Lots of people struggle for space in their house and often the kitchen table or living room sofa become the spot for extra-curricular work and study.
+Lots of people struggle for space in their house and often the kitchen table or living room sofa becomes the spot for extra-curricular work and study.
 This gorgeous walnut bureau comes with plenty of benefits.
 As well as being narrow, it has plenty of storage and best of all you can roll down the front when you want to hide away any unfinished business.
 That way, you can enjoy your evening without all of tomorrow's jobs catching in the corner of your eye.